Saturday, October 9, 2010

 THE PLOT

-The Doctor has just regenerated into his fourth persona, his most eccentric one yet.
-Gone is the brittle yet dignified, dandy.
-In his place is a large, curly-haired, grinning figure who seems to be not quite entirely sane.
-It's a bad time for the Doctor to be unstable.
-With the components of a top-secret disintegrator gun stolen by an unknown force, the Brigadier and UNIT need the Doctor's help more than ever.
-But can this new Doctor be trusted?
+The Doctor has just regenerated into his fourth persona, and it's his most eccentric yet.
+Gone is the brittle yet dignified dandy.
+In his place is a large, curly-haired, grinning figure who seems to be more than a little childish, and possibly a little insane.

 CHARACTERS

-Harry Sullivan: Ian Marter's debut as Harry, the naval physician who starts out as the Doctor's doctor, under orders to keep watch over him, and ends up as a companion.
-Marter brings a relaxed and likable presence, and has an easy rapport with both Baker and Sladen.
-There isn't really very much for him to do in this story, but I certainly wasn't sorry to see him step into the TARDIS at the story's conclusion.
+Harry Sullivan: Ian Marter, who previously played an unrelated guest role in Carnival of Monsters, makes his debut as new companion Harry, a naval physician assigned to UNIT who starts out as the Doctor's doctor.
+Marter brings a relaxed and likable presence to the role, and he has an easy rapport with both Baker and Sladen.
+There isn't actually much for him to do in this story, an early sign of why he was written out after only one year, but I wasn't sorry to see him step into the TARDIS at the story's end.

 THOUGHTS

-The beginning of the end of the UNIT era, and it honestly was about time for the show to move on.
-I noted how striking it was, skipping from Season Seven to here, how far the Brigadier's character had fallen.
-It's equally striking how much more artificial the entire show seems to be.
-It's still eminently watchable, but it's suddenly a live-action comic book, complete with inept soldiers and a league of mad scientists plotting to take over the world with a giant robot and a top secret Ray Gun.
-I question how some can complain about Doctor Who cartoons such as The Infinite Quest and Dreamland.
-Decades before, stories like this were basically cartoons already!
+Robot marks the beginning of the end of the UNIT era, and it honestly was about time for the show to move on.
+By this point, UNIT had become a collection of comic book soldiers, an impression not helped by them being pitted against a league of mad scientists plotting to take over the world - with a giant robot and a Ray Gun, no less.
+I question how some could complain about Doctor Who cartoons such as The Infinite Quest and Dreamland.
+Decades before that, this was a cartoon that just happened to be in live action!

-I should back up here and state that I rather like Robot.
-Some of that is down to nostalgia.
-It was not the first Who story I ever saw, but it was the one that made me a regular viewer back in the mid-1980's.
+For all of that, I mostly like Robot.
+Some of that is nostalgia.
+It was not the first Who story I ever saw, but it was the one that made me a regular viewer back in the mid-1980s.
 From here, I watched every story during PBS' mid-1980's omnibus reruns of the series, going all the way through to Trial of a Time Lord (which, for a long time, I had thought to be the series' finale).

-Even pushing nostalgia aside, there is much to like.
-Robot may be a standard runaround, but it's an amiable one.
-Terrance Dicks isn't the writer you go to for brilliance, but he does understand the importance of story construction and pace.
-Robot moves along briskly, effectively introducing the situation and the guest characters, establishing the threats, and finally bringing them all together for the final episode.
-While the plot may be a touch thin and cartoonish, there are enough strands to give the Doctor and the Brigadier elements to investigate, and Sarah Jane other elements to investigate.
-In this way, all of the regulars are kept occupied and the viewer is given bits of new information at a steady pace, until the full picture emerges.
-There is even some rather nicely-done misdirection, involving the character of Kettelwell.
+Even without nostalgia goggles, there is much to like.
+Terrance Dicks understands the importance of story construction and pace.
+Robot moves along briskly, effectively introducing the situation and the guest characters, establishing the threats, and bringing them all together for the final episode.
+The plot may feel a bit thin, but there are enough strands to give the Doctor and the Brigadier elements to investigate even as Sarah pursues leads on her own.

 Rating: 6/10.